-- (a) Base duties are the responsibility of all full and part-time personnel. - (b) Base safety inspections and fuel measurements will be completed and sent to on-duty supervision on the first day of each month by the day shift crew. - (c) Building clean-up will commence daily prior to 1800 hours (Day shift) and 0600 hours (Night shift). - 1) Daily Base clean-up for both day and night shift crews will consist of: - 2) Empty all trash cans and butt-cans - 3) Empty all linen barrels and replace biohazard bags - 4) Wash, dry and put away all dishes and cups - 5) Clean up bays. - 6) Vacuum, sweep, or mop all floors - 7) Clean and disinfect all bathrooms - 8) Any other duties assigned by any EMS officers or senior personnel - (d) Extensive Friday Base cleanup will be performed by night shift crews and will consist of: - 1) All daily clean-up plus: - 2) Empty and wash all trash cans - 3) Clean windows - 4) Move furniture, vacuum and dust - 5) The refrigerator will be cleaned, and all food not labeled and dated will be discarded - 6) All bays will be washed out - 7) Any other duties assigned by any EMS officers or senior personnel - (e) At outlying bases, trash cans and recycle bins will be placed curbside on appropriate days and times. - (f) Base inventory will be performed every Monday by the night shift crew and will be emailed to the shift supervisor and the on-duty logistics personnel prior to shift end.
+- (a) Base duties are the responsibility of all full and part-time personnel. - (b) Building clean-up will commence daily prior to 1800 hours (Day shift) and 0600 hours (Night shift). - i.
+Daily Base clean-up for both day and night shift crews will consist of: - 1) Empty all trash cans and butt-cans - 2) Empty all linen barrels and replace linen bags - 3) Wash, dry and put away all dishes and cups - 4) Clean up bays. - 5) Vacuum, sweep, or mop all floors - 6) Clean and disinfect all bathrooms - 7) Any other duties assigned by any EMS officers or senior personnel - ii.
+Extensive Weekend Base cleanup will be performed by night shift crews and will consist of: - 1) All daily clean-up plus: - 2) Empty and wash all trash cans - 3) Clean windows

+- 4) Move furniture, vacuum and dust - 5) The refrigerator will be cleaned, and all food not labeled and dated will be discarded - 6) All bays will be washed out - 7) Any other duties assigned by any EMS officers or senior personnel - (c) At outlying bases, trash cans and recycle bins will be placed curbside on appropriate days and times. - (d) Base inventory will be performed every Monday by the night shift crew and will be emailed to the shift supervisor and the on-duty logistics personnel prior to shift end.